Application Requirements

 Selection Process:

-The top 28 applicants with the highest amount of cumulative points (scores from courses and interviews) will be accepted into the program.
-The next 10 applicants with the highest amount of points will be selected as alternates.
-Applicants will be notified via email and an acceptance letter by the end of June.
+Following interviews, the 28–30 applicants (subject to change) with the highest number of cumulative points from courses and interviews are accepted into the program.
+The next 10 applicants with the highest number of points are selected as alternates.
+Applicants are notified via telephone, email, and an acceptance letter the first week of July.

-Program orientation is generally scheduled for the middle of July, which all primary and alternate applicants are expected to attend.
+Program orientation is scheduled for the middle of July, and all primary and alternate applicants are expected to attend.

 Scoring method: